SirFarkade/GoogleDA/Course08: Google Data Analytics Capstone: Complete a Case Study/02 Prepare/01 Datasets Used/README.md

 Along with the listed 5 files, 2 other files were also used which couldn't be uploaded due to size limit of github.

-The other two files are:
+The other two files are:->
 - heartrate_seconds_merged
 - minuteMETsNarrow_merged